-- 4. Accelerate electricity and gas interconnection efforts.
-Thus, consumers gain from the increased competition (as it creates lower, more stable prices) and the increasing security of delivery (as an interconnected network is less vulnerable to accidents or attacks, and is more reactive). - 5.
-Extract gas from already identified gas perimeters, such as the 42-84 billion cubic meters from the Neptun Deep area (an off-shore gas field in the Black Sea) or the 30 billion cubic meters from Caragele (in the Buzău county)113; - 6.
+- 5. Extract gas from already identified gas perimeters, such as the 42-84 billion cubic meters from the Neptun Deep area (an off-shore gas field in the Black Sea) or the 30 billion cubic meters from Caragele (in the Buzău county); - 6.
 Continue exploration (including for shale gas).
 Of course, the state cannot intervene directly in this process, but it can do so indirectly, through its capacity as a shareholder of some of the companies that own the concessions.
 Another contribution of the state would be to avoid the decapitalisation of energy companies through the claim of distributing dividends (which are used to cover some public expenses that are not sufficiently justified, such as consumption expenses and privileges granted to certain categories of officials).
 Perhaps, however, an even more important contribution of the state would consist of ensuring legislative stability, which has been explicitly and publicly requested by Romanian and foreign investors.
 114 The cessation of prospecting by Chevron and the sale of Exxon's participation in the exploitation of the Neptune Deep field are not necessarily in Romania's interest.
-Investor withdrawals and disputes at the Paris Arbitration court (such as the one with BSOG115) are not a positive signal for other potential investors.
-Uncertainty would also be reduced if politicians and highranking officials refrained from making various proposals for special taxes, preferential procurement clauses, or even nationalisations. - 7.
+Investor withdrawals and disputes at the Paris Arbitration court (such as the one with BSOG) are not a positive signal for other potential investors.
+Uncertainty would also be reduced if politicians and high-ranking officials refrained from making various proposals for special taxes, preferential procurement clauses, or even nationalisations. - 7.
 The Romanian authorities must substantiate and initiate proposals to reduce the minimum level of energy excise duties at the EU level.
 The EU's energy strategy is subordinated to fiscal and ecological imperatives.
-The artificial increase in energy costs threatens the competitiveness of EU companies, the
+The artificial increase in energy costs threatens the competitiveness of EU companies, the economy as a whole, and ultimately, even the financing of the European social model and the quality of the environment that are invoked as arguments for this policy.
+This is even more important